The goal of the Mobile Clinic is to improve the health of children by preventing disease and detecting and treating health problems early.

 - Referrals to clinics & hospital

-By working with schools we effectively and efficiently reach a wide range of children, especially children whose parents would not otherwise seek out treatment.
+By working with 64 schools in the Maara sub-district, we effectively and efficiently reach approximately 20,000 children, and often reaching those whose parents might not otherwise seek out treatment.
+We hope to expand to additional schools by the end of 2014.

-We begin each Mobile Clinic day with several health education sessions to students, parents and teachers.
-The topics vary depending on the school and the target age group, but we usually address malaria, nutrition, and HIV/AIDS.
+We begin each Mobile Clinic day with several health education sessions to students and teachers.
+The topics vary depending on the school and the target age group, but we usually address malaria, nutrition, common illnesses, and HIV/AIDS.

 Our current Mobile Clinic is just the beginning of our community health outreach program, in the future we hope to offer a range of services in the remote regions of our district with a comprehensive list of the services most needed by the community.